yoanmalie/d8-theming-guide/twig/twig-tutorial.md

       ),
     );

-To access a value from the arary, we simple use the name of the variable, followed by a `.` and the name of the key.
+To access a value from the array, we simple use the name of the variable, followed by a `.` and the name of the key.

   *Twig*